johnbrumley/desma158/day-9.md

 ## Inventory UI

-For showing the inventory, there needs to be a connection made between the values of the Inventory script and the text (TMP_Text) values of UI elements.
+For showing the inventory, a connection must be made between the values of the Inventory script and the text (TMP_Text) values of UI elements.

 Make sure there's a UI element in the scene that you're working on.
 If you're in the flat game template.
 There is a UI element in the "Scene1" scene which is a child of the Canvas element.